Woman smiles at camera and eats avocado

 3. Rejoice in the insights you have gained, your patience, and the conscious enjoyment.
 You have done a great job!

-5. Find a suitable solution for stress, boredom, or the urge for rewards (e.g., a special tea in a nice cup, going for a walk, listening to your favorite song) OR consciously decide to enjoy yourself.
+4. Find a suitable solution for things like stress, boredom, or the urge to seek rewards (e.g., a special tea in a nice cup, going for a walk, listening to your favorite song) OR consciously choose to enjoy the moment.

 The exercise is not about denying yourself food!
 Rather, the focus is on getting to know yourself and your needs better and making a conscious decision instead of mindlessly stuffing yourself with sweets.